Professor Tangent

 As civilizations develop, individuals start to specialize.
 Culture and social customs connect unrelated people who become increasingly interdependent.

 Technology such as email, credit cards and telephones allows creating virtual neighborhoods that only include neighbors by choice.
 We can connect with others anywhere in the world.
-Money and the law become the primary means of interaction as personal connections weaken.
+Money and the law become important means of interaction as personal connections weaken.
 Corporations are a worldwide community of stockholders and board members with few local ties.
 Less social interaction with those we depend on reduces the need to learn to get along and work things out.
-There's a tendency to want to be like people on TV rather than feeling like part of a local community.
+There’s a tendency to want to be like people on TV rather than feeling like part of a local community.

 As personal interactions and local ties become less necessary, we need to work harder to maintain them.
 At least once a week, do something from this list:

-make you smaller, it makes the picture bigger.
+Becoming part of the big picture doesn’t make you smaller, it makes the picture bigger.

 Unknown

-into another mind than in the one where they sprang up.
+Many ideas grow better when transplanted into another mind than in the one where they sprang up.

 Oliver Wendell Holmes

-can't live long enough to make them all yourself.
+Learn from the mistakes of others - you can’t live long enough to make them all yourself.

 Martin Vanbee